LimeChain/wasmer-java/README.md

 }
 ```

-There is more examples in the `examples/` directory.
+There are more examples in the `examples/` directory.
 Run them with the
 `Makefile`, such as: `make run-example EXAMPLE=Simple` to run the
 `ImportExample` example.